 Powder coating mechanism

 Aluminum powder coating is a meticulous process, entailing several stages to ensure the finished product exhibits the sought-after aesthetic and protective qualities.
 Understanding the step-by-step process can provide valuable insight into the intricacies of this coating method and its unmatched benefits.
-Let’s walk through the journey of transforming a raw aluminum part into a powder-coated masterpiece.
+Let’s walk through transforming a raw aluminum part into a powder-coated masterpiece.

 Step 1: Cleaning and Pretreatment